compono/idibu-v3-api/stuff/webhooks/vacancy.md

 This webhooks feeds data when a vacancy is [created](http://v3-docs.idibu.com/article/277-adding-a-vacancy-article) or updated.
 You can use this webhook to:

-- synch vacancies created in idibu with your system,
+- sync vacancies created in idibu with your system,
 - track any changes to those vacancies,
 - collect vacancy's created numbers, their livespan and ownership distribution for your custom reporting.
 You can potentially break this information down by additional parameters like job type, location, sector and others,
 - collect vacancy data for analysis purposes - i.e. track whether vacancies that have longer descriptions provide more applicants then those that choose their words carefully,